Access my Medical Records

 Your request will be reviewed and the Trust can refuse your request if, for example, we believe that releasing the information may cause serious harm to your physical or mental health or that of another person.

-A confirmation letter will be issued requesting payment for the records.
-When payment and satisfactory documentation has been received by Bedford Hospital NHS Trust we will endeavour to release the information within Department of Health guidelines which require us to comply with your request within 21 days.
-However the Data Protection Act gives us 40 days from when we receive your completed request and payment.
+A confirmation letter will be issued requesting ID.
+When satisfactory documentation has been received by Bedford Hospital NHS Trust we will endeavour to release the information within Department of Health guidelines which require us to comply with your request within 21 days.
+However the GDPR gives us one calendar month from when we receive your completed request and payment.
 The process of replying can take some time depending on what you have asked for.

 Requests from Solicitors must be accompanied by a consent form signed by the patient.
 If you would like to make a request on behalf of a relative, you will need to complete the form as above and provide satisfactory proof of identification as well as the relevant fee.
 Please download the General Information and Fees document for more information.